Road hierarchy: Limited-access road

-Arterial road
+Minor arterial roads

-An arterial road or arterial thoroughfare is a road without controlled access that can carry a large volume of local traffic at a generally high speed, being below controlled-access highways in the hierarchy.
-Because their primary function is to connect collector roads (below) to controlled-access highways, some are considered limited-access roads.
+A minor arterial road or arterial thoroughfare is a road without controlled access that can carry a large volume of local traffic at a generally high speed, being below controlled-access highways in the mobility-access continuum.
+They primarily service trips of moderate length and connect collectors to higher types of arterial roads.

-Intersections of arterial roads are almost always at-grade, and use traffic signals to coordinate traffic that would otherwise intersect, but traffic signals are often omitted when minor collector roads intersect, usually placing a stop sign at the collector road to prevent the traffic on the arterial road from being impeded.
+Intersections of minor arterial roads are almost always at-grade, and use traffic signals to coordinate traffic that would otherwise intersect, but traffic signals are often omitted when minor collector roads intersect, usually placing a stop sign at the collector road to prevent the traffic on the arterial road from being impeded.

 Arterial roads almost always have multiple lanes to allow for high capacity.
-They do not allow for access to residential properties under most circumstances.

 Collector road

-A collector road, also known as a distributor road, is a road that allows high access to properties and has a low to moderate capacity and a generally low speed limit.
+A collector road, also known as a distributor road, is a road that serves to move traffic from local streets to arterial roads that is designed to provide access to properties, providing a balance between access and mobility.
+It has a low to moderate capacity and a generally low speed limit.
 They are below arterial roads in terms of speed and capacity, but higher in terms of access, as they can allow access to residential properties.

 Collector roads can vary widely in appearance.
 Some urban collectors are wide boulevards entering communities or connecting sections.
 Others are residential streets, which are typically wider than local roads, although few are wider than four lanes.
 Small-scale commercial areas can be found on collector roads in residential areas.
 Key community functions such as schools, churches, and recreational facilities can often be found on collector roads.

 A collector road usually consists of a mixture of signaled intersections, roundabouts, traffic circles, or stop signs, often in the form of four-way stops.
 Two-way stops are generally used at intersections with local streets that favour traffic movement on the collector.
 In North America, a collector road normally has traffic lights at intersections with arterial roads, whereas roundabouts and two-way stops are more commonly used in Europe.

 Speed limits are typically 20‑35 mph (30‑60 km/h) on collector roads in built-up areas, depending on the degree of development and frequency of local access, intersections, and pedestrians, as well as the surrounding area (the speed tends to be lowest in school zones).
 Traffic calming is occasionally used in older areas on collector roads as well.